Protected Work

 The challenge

-Equip a fleet of healthcare field representatives with a purpose-built iPad tool — one designed for the realities of on-site work, not a desktop port.
+Equip a fleet of healthcare field reps with a purpose-built iPad tool, one designed for the real conditions of on-site work in clinics and hospitals, not a desktop experience crammed onto a tablet.

 My role

-Lead UX designer responsible for research, information architecture, and end-to-end interaction design across the iPadOS experience.
+Lead UX designer.
+I owned research, information architecture, and end-to-end interaction design for the iPadOS experience, including field ride-alongs to understand how reps actually work.

 Outcome